SwisscomTrustServices/itext7-ais-client/docs/configure-the-AIS-client.md

 the client depends a lot on how you plan to use the client and integrate it in your project/setup.

 ## Properties files
 The AIS client can be configured from a Java properties file.
+Dedicate placeholder ```${...}``` can be used for the iText license file path and for the private key secret in order to load the value from the environment variables.
 Here is an example of such a file:

 ```properties
 # The iText license file path.
 Also, env placeholder is supported (e.g. ${AIS-PRIVATE-KEY-SECRET})